HealthBioscienceIDEAS/microscopy-novice/episodes/imaging-software.md

 #### Plugins

 Plugins, in contrast to scripts, are focused on adding optional new features to a piece of software (rather than automating use of existing features).
 They allow members of the community, outside the main team that develops the software, to add features they need for a particular image type or processing task.
-They're designed to be re-useable so other members of the community can also easily benefit from these new features.
+They're designed to be re-useable so other members of the community can easily benefit from these new features.

 ::::::::::::::::::::::::::::::::::::::::::::::::